terrastruct/d2/docs/INSTALL.md

 d2 builds and runs on Windows:

 We have prebuilt standalone releases for Windows though they're structured in the same way as our Unix releases.

+Easiest way to use d2 on Windows is to just cd into the bin directory of the release after extracting it and invoking d2 like `./d2.exe <full-input-file-path>`

-So after extracting a release, you'll have to manually put the d2 binary into your `$PATH` or add the `bin` directory of the release into your `$PATH`.
+For installation, you'll have to manually put the d2 binary into your `$PATH` or add the `bin` directory of the release into your `$PATH`.

 See https://www.wikihow.com/Change-the-PATH-Environment-Variable-on-Windows